 Be Mindful Of The Lighting

-Incorporating industrial-inspired lighting in your kitchen (and dining nook) will instantly turn up the farm-factor of any space.
+Incorporating industrial-inspired lighting in your kitchen (and dining nook) will instantly turn up the design factor of any space.
 Look for elements like raw metals, exposed bulbs, and hanging designs for an authentic feel.

 Embrace Exposed Beams

 If you're lucky enough to have exposed beams in your home, give them the attention they deserve.
-Stain them in a dark shade and contrast them with a coat paint of bright white paint on the walls.
+Stain them in a dark shade and add extra contrast with a coat of bright white paint on the walls.
 If you don't currently have exposed beams, they're only a contractor call away.

 Try An Achromatic Color Palette

-Farmhouse decor can be approached in so many ways, creating a totally unique look in every setting.
+Farmhouse decor can be approached in a variety of ways to suit your taste.
 While some may choose to do farmhouse in a rainbow of hues, this achromatic approach proves to be equally gorgeous.
 The black and white color palette, accompanied by wooden accents proves to be chic, but still rustic at its core.

 Keep Original Tile Work

 When you're working on a redesign, gutting the space and starting fresh always seems to feel like step number one.
-However, whether you're redesigning your home or moving into a new old house, evaluate the original elements before you start demolishing.
+However, stop and evaluate the original elements before you start demolishing.
 This kitchen looks like it boasts an original tile that fits right in (or dare we say, shines) in this updated space.

 Go With Kitchen Color Blocking